The flashcards below were created by user

 What does the gray matter of spinal cord NOT include?

-A. Myelinated axons (Should be unmyelinated) (this multiple choice question has been scrambled)
+C. Myelinated axons (Should be unmyelinated)

 Which horn of spinal cord is sensory?